-I came up with this recipe a few years ago, when I’d had my own bumper-harvest of mint.
+I came up with this recipe a few years ago, when I’d had a bumper-harvest of mint.
 It’s truly heavenly, and not as minty as you might think.
 Along with the mint, I add parsley, meaty walnuts, a bit of lemon zest to balance the flavors, garlic (a must), Parmesan and my favorite roasted walnut oil from La Tourangelle.
 All this makes a deliciously creamy and incredibly luxurious pesto.

 Of course, I’ve served this pesto with pasta — that’s the obvious choice.
 But I’ve also paired it with goat cheese ravioli (sublime!), grilled vegetables, fried eggs, pizza… and even though I’m a veg, I can imagine it with pan-seared fish or grilled chicken kebabs.
 The possibilities seem endless.